BestTimesToVisit.com Logo

 Cycle Rickshaws

 Tip:Negotiate the fare beforehand.
-Tip generously for good service.
-Be mindful of the rickshaw puller's physical exertion, especially in hot weather.
-This is a great way to support local businesses.
+Tip generously for a good service.
+Be mindful of the rickshaw puller's physical exertion, especially during hot weather.

 Local Buses

 Local buses are the cheapest option, but they can be crowded and less comfortable.
-They are a great way to experience local life, but not ideal for tourists unfamiliar with the routes.
+They are a good option for longer distances within the city or to nearby towns.

 Cost:₹10-₹30 per ride, depending on the distance.